Problems Of Gender Wage Gap: 10 Facts

 - College degrees don’t change the situation

 Women gain the majority of college degrees these days.
 Nevertheless, a pay gap exists even for female college graduates.
-As a result, women find it harder to pay off their students loans than their male counterparts do.
+As a result, women find it harder to pay off their student loans than their male counterparts do.
 Even the similarity of education and work experience doesn’t lead to equal pay to men and women.

 - Pay gap exists in all industries